Subject–verb–object word order

 In linguistic typology, subject–verb–object (SVO) is a sentence structure where the subject comes first, the verb second, and the object third.
 Languages may be classified according to the dominant sequence of these elements in unmarked sentences (i.e., sentences in which an unusual word order is not used for emphasis).
 English is included in this group.
 An example is "Sam ate apples."

-SVO is the second-most common order by number of known languages, after SOV.
-Together, SVO and SOV account for more than 87% of the world's languages.
+SVO is the second-most common order by number of known languages, after subject–object–verb (SOV).
+Together, SVO and SOV account for more than 87% of the world's languages, while the three "subject before object" orders make up almost 96%.
 The label SVO often includes ergative languages although they do not have nominative subjects.